dress96/DMV-script/README.md

 As for the summary characteristics, they are the following:

-- Only use in ESX frameword but you can modific to use in QBus Framework if you want.
+- Only use in ESX frameword but you can modific to use in Qbus Framework if you want.
 - Don't include driving test exam only the practise part.
 - The practise part is more realistic a diference or another automatic DMV script.
 - It has been optimized although it can be even more.